Caballosanex/Scripts/Pythonette/readme.md

 <!--- Add a brief introduction -->
 ## Introduction

-Pythonette is a script that automates the installation of `pycodestyle` and the creation of the alias `pythonette` in either .bashrc or .zshrc.
+Pythonette is a bash script that automates the installation of `pycodestyle` and the creation of the alias `pythonette` in either .bashrc or .zshrc.
 The `pythonette` alias is used to check the PEP8 compliance of your Python files.
 This script ensures that `pycodestyle` is installed to your home directory without requiring sudo rights, making it usable on the 42 computers.

 <!--- Add installation instructions -->
 ## Installation